akanadocs/docs-test/sp/database-maintenance.md

 **Note:** Table definitions might change based on product version.
 You should check to make sure that the definition above matches your table structure and alter it as necessary.

-These scripts would be called several times with different values of X and Y where X and Y represents a small time interval like 6 hours.
+These scripts would be called several times with different, incremental values of X and Y where X and Y represents a small time interval like 6 hours.
 This keeps the merging of data discrete and less error-prone.

 ### <a name="cron-partitions"></a>Leveraging CRON to drop and create partitions